abrudtkuhl/HTML5-Local-Storage/README.md

 HTML5-Local-Storage
 ===================

-A test project featuring a multi-step form using HTML5 local storage
+A test project featuring a multi-step form using HTML5 local storage to save the progress.

 **Requirements**
 - jStorage - https://github.com/andris9/jStorage